msamdk/Fish_Re_Identification/Re-ID_Progressive_Experiments.md

 - mainly find out where the model breaks to identify
 - so that in future we can collect more data to solve the issue.
 - not by collecting a whole new data set with all configurations
+-

+ResNet 18 - try to test it in the series of ResNet and do a PCA rotate the query images in few degrees (45, 90) try to add some noise - check the robustness to different noises (salt and pepper) one at a time ´gaussian noise (blur level) and quatify compared to the noise free images patches of blur
+ImageNet-C (fog)

+baseline - KISS (inverse of mahalnobis distance) try to do this - do this and then compare to the rest of the models

+discussion
+tracking and re-id.
+imapolementing simple tracker and to implement re-id (perspective that we can use in fising vessles)

+what might happen on the fishing vessela dn try to quantify the efefet